jorge-leon/femto/README.flisp.md

 - Lisp object space adjusts dynamically when needed.
 - setq was replaced by bind
 - Enough framework was built to implement the repl completely in Lisp.

+Changes in 2026:

+lisp.c/lisp.h
+- Introduce primitive bind, implement setq as macro with bind.
+- Fix cond returning (eval pred) instead of pred when no action is given.
+- Unify error messages and user strerror(errno) in all cases.
+- Simplify (write), use optional parameters instead of proplist.
+- Replace printf with puts where possible.
+- Add (intern string) primitive.
+- Add (interp ..) introspection primitive.
+- Move (getenv) and (system) to file extension.
+- interp->input is a (stream) object, not a stream. file.c/file.h

 ## Building